Gull Wing Group International

-The Gull Wing Group International (GWG) is a 501(c)(7) Nonprofit organization of 1954 to 1963 Mercedes-Benz 300 SL enthusiasts worldwide formed in 1961 to maintain and give members the opportunity to become acquainted with the mechanics and handling of the 300SL.

-The GWG organizes car-related events, including driving tours, an annual convention with technical sessions and driver's education and social events.
+The Gull Wing Group International (GWG) is a 501(c)(7) nonprofit organization founded in 1961 by enthusiasts of the 1954 to 1963 Mercedes-Benz 300 SL.
+With members worldwide, the organization aims to maintain the 300SL and provide members with the opportunity to become acquainted with the mechanics and handling of the iconic car.
+In addition to fostering a community of enthusiasts, the GWG organizes car-related events, including driving tours, an annual convention featuring technical sessions and driver's education, and social events.
+The organization also supports various charities and has an open membership policy, inviting individuals with an interest in the 300SL to join.
+In 2020, the GWG extended membership to owners of the Mercedes-Benz SLS AMG, a modern revival of the Gull Wing design, further expanding the reach of the organization to younger car enthusiasts.

-The organization has an international membership of about 600 members from 25 countries.
-As of 2019, Southern California is the largest region with 150 active members.
-Membership is open to anyone.

 History

-The GWG started with eighteen Mercedes 300SL enthusiasts on August 1961 by Ernie Spitzer, an entrepreneur who owned a commercial printing business.
+The GWG started with eighteen Mercedes 300SL enthusiasts in August 1961 by Ernie Spitzer, an entrepreneur who owned a commercial printing business.
 The first meeting was held in Palo Alto, California at Ricky's Studio Inn and Hotel.

 By the end of 1961, the club had expanded to 38 dues paying members.
 A year later, the members and their cars were photographed at the Presidio with the Golden Gate Bridge in the background for Road & Track magazine and the 1963 issue of the Mercedes Benz magazine In Aller Welt and again in 1979.
 By the end of 1962, the organization had grown to just over 50, with some now coming from the rest of the United States and Canada.
 Many members were from Southern California and Oregon.